davegutz/myStateOfCharge/SOC_Photon/README.md

   The VBAT battery died or was disconnected.
 Restore the battery.
 Connect the photon to the network.
 Use Particle app on phone to connect it to wifi at least once.

+### Problem:  Tbh = Tbm in display 'Pf' (print faults)

+This is normal for temperature.
+Modeled Tb is very simple = to a constant + bias.
+So I chose to display what is actually used in the model rather than what is actually used in signal selection.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge

 ## To get debug data